pinecone-io/terraform-provider-pinecone/README.md

 - FAQ
 - Tutorials

 Please note: We take Terraform's security and our users' trust very seriously.
-If you believe you have found a security issue in the Terraform AWS Provider, please responsibly disclose it by contacting us.
+If you believe you have found a security issue in the Terraform Pinecone Provider, please responsibly disclose it by contacting us.